 Water is an extremely useful substance in space.
-The
+The recent finding of water on the Moon has generated considerable comment in the space community; a

 The three principal uses for this water are life support, energy storage, and rocket propellant.